 Our market intelligence gathered by our locally based experts gives unbiased and independent commentary to support you making key commercial choices.
 In addition, there is Fuel Ethanol coverage in Europe giving weekly prices, news and analysis.

-Demand decreased as the Philippines, the main export destination for US fuel-grade ethanol in southeast Asia, increased requirements for blenders to purchase locally-produced ethanol under a quota system before they could import any material.
-The renewed US-China trade war also hit buying sentiment and reduced trade flows.
+Demand decreased as the Philippines, the main export destination for US fuel-grade ethanol in southeast Asia, increased requirements for blenders to purchase locally-produced ethanol under a quota system before they can import any material.
+The US-China trade war also dampened buying sentiment and reduced trade flows further.